fieldtrip/website/workshop/natmeg/beamforming.md

 ## (MEG) Source analysis on conditions

 Using the cross-spectral density and the lead field matrices a spatial filter is calculated for each grid point.
 By applying the filter to the Fourier transformed data we can then estimate the power for the pre- and post-stimulus activity.
 This results in a power estimate for each grid point.
-Since we want to use a common filter, we first need to input data from all condition
+Since we want to use a common filter, we first need to input data from all conditions:

     cfg              = [];
     cfg.channel      = {'MEG*2', 'MEG*3'};